remotesynth/enterprise-auth-docs/intro.md

 Once you’ve figured out which protocol your service supports, select the appropriate radio button and move on to the next step.

-## Step 2: Complete the configuration
+<h2 id="step-3">Step 3: Complete the configuration</h2>

-Each authentication services requires a different set of values needed to make the connection.
+Each authentication service requires a different set of values needed to make the connection.
 Therefore, refer to one of the following guides to help complete the rest of the necessary configuration.

 * [Configuring **SAML-Redirect** Authentication](saml.md)
 * [Configuring **OpenID Connect** Authentication](openid.md)
 * [Configuring **OAuth 2** Authentication](oauth2.md)

-## Step 3: Run your app
+<h2 id="step-4">Step 4: Run your app</h2>

 After you’ve completed the authentication setup, your last step is to run your app and see your new authentication workflow in action.

-> **TIP**: If you haven’t run an app on a device using NativeScript Sidekick before, check out the documentation on [running your app](https://docs.nativescript.org/sidekick/user-guide/run-app/run-app-on-device).
+> **TIP**: If you haven’t run an app on a device using NativeScript Sidekick before, check out our documentation on [running your app](https://docs.nativescript.org/sidekick/user-guide/run-app/run-app-on-device).

 After Sidekick deploys your new app to your device(s) you should see an app that looks like this.